-6.1 Eligibility and Selection
+Eligibility and Selection

-- The NRPB, in consultation with the CBCS, will be responsible for certifying new FIs that wish to participate in the project. - The requirements for Financial Institutions (FIs) to participate in the program are: - Be a financial intermediary accepted by the NRPB and the CBCS;

-- Have expressed interest in participation in the facility; and - o Meet the eligibility criteria set out in the table above. - Application Process for PFIs
+- The NRPB, in consultation with the CBCS, will be responsible for certifying new FIs that wish to participate in the project. - The requirements for Financial Institutions (FIs) to participate in the project are: - Be a financial intermediary accepted by the NRPB and the CBCS; - Have expressed interest in participation in the facility; and - Meet the eligibility criteria set out in the table above. - Application Process for PFIs